primeroIMS/primero/README.md

 Automatic development server reloads based on code changes have been disabled.
 This is intentional. **Do not change that!**

+For more on making code contributions, have a look at the file `CONTRIBUTING.md`.

 ### Deploy keys